Mirvetuximab soravtansine-gynx (Elahere™)

 Eye Problems

-This medication can cause serious eye problems like changes in your vision, dry eye, light sensitivity, and pain.
+This medication can cause serious eye problems like changes in your vision, problems with your cornea, dry eye, blurry vision, light sensitivity, and pain.
 You will need an eye exam before starting this medication, before every other cycle for the first 8 cycles, and as needed.
 You will be given steroid eye drops and artificial tears to put in your eyes to prevent any eye issues.
 You will also be taught how to give yourself these eye drops.
 Often, you will be instructed to:

-• Administer one drop of ophthalmic topical steroid in each eye 6 times daily starting the day before each infusion until day 4.
-Administer one drop in each eye 4 times daily for days 5-8 of each cycle.
+- Place one drop of ophthalmic topical steroid in each eye 6 times daily starting the day before each infusion until day 4.
+Place one drop in each eye 4 times daily for days 5-8 of each cycle.

 Ask your provider exactly how you should be using these eye drops.
-If you notice any change in your eyes or vision, contact your provider right away.
+If you notice any change in your eyes or vision, call your provider right away.

 Fatigue